-The habitat is sub-alpine Themeda or rooigras grassland, between altitudes of 1600 m and 2200 m, mostly in basalt.
-The plant may produce dense stands on its home ground.
+The habitat is sub-alpine Themeda or rooigras grassland, between altitudes of 1600 m and 2200 m, mostly on basalt.
+The plant may appear in dense stands on its home ground.
 The species is not considered to be threatened in its habitat early in the twenty first century.